perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

     Are you sure you want to use 'password'? [yes] [Return] Bricolage Database Name [bric] [Return]

-Here I've accepted the default value for the âPostgres Root Usernameâ.
+Here I've accepted the default value for the “Postgres Root Username”.
 I left the password empty because by default PostgreSQL allows local users to access the server without a username.
 Instances of PostgreSQL installed from a package may have other authentication rules; consult the documentation for your installation of PostgreSQL for details.
-The âPostgres System Usernameâ is necessary only if you're running PostgreSQL on the same box as Bricolage.
-If so, then you'll need to type in the Unix username under which PostgreSQL runs (also usually âpostgresâ).
-If PostgreSQL is running on another box, enter ârootâ or some other real local username for this option.
+The “Postgres System Username” is necessary only if you're running PostgreSQL on the same box as Bricolage.
+If so, then you'll need to type in the Unix username under which PostgreSQL runs (also usually “postgres”).
+If PostgreSQL is running on another box, enter “root” or some other real local username for this option.

 You can give your Bricolage database and PostgreSQL user any names you like, but the defaults are typical.
-You must provide a password for the Bricolage PostgreSQL username (here I've entered âpasswordâ).
+You must provide a password for the Bricolage PostgreSQL username (here I've entered “password”).
 Next, the Bricolage installer will prompt for the location of your PostgreSQL
 server: